 A B O U T

-Damali is the recipient of a 2019 QCA grant and is a current Culture Push Fellow for Utopian Practice.
-Damali has also been a fellow at the Robert Blackburn Printmaking Workshop, A.I.R.
+Damali is a member of SEQAA (Southeast Queens Artist Alliance) and was a Creative-In-Residence at Brooklyn Public Library.
+She is a recipient of the Women's Studio Workshop Right Now!
+Production Grant and the Queens Council on the Arts New Works Grant.
+She has been a fellow at Culture Push, the Robert Blackburn Printmaking Workshop, A.I.R.
 Gallery, and apexart in Seoul, South Korea.
-She has been an Artist-in-Residence at Fresh Milk in Barbados, Groundation Grenada, The Center for Book Arts, Jamaica Center for Arts & Learning, and LMCC on Governors Island.
+Damali has also been an Artist-in-Residence at RU (Residency Unlimited), Fresh Milk in Barbados, Groundation Grenada, The Center for Book Arts, Jamaica Center for Arts & Learning (JCAL), and LMCC on Governors Island.

-Damali has presented her work at School of Visual Arts (SVA), Sonoma State University, Soho House, UConn Stamford, Borough of Manhattan Community College (BMCC), Barbados Community College, New York University, SUNY Purchase, Hunter College School of Social Work, and Syracuse University’s 601 Tully.
+Damali has presented her work at School of Visual Art (SVA), Sonoma State University, Soho House, UConn Stamford, Borough of Manhattan Community College (BMCC), Barbados Community College, New York University (NYU), SUNY Purchase, Hunter College School of Social Work, and Syracuse University’s 601 Tully.

 Damali’s work has been exhibited at many spaces including El Museo del Barrio, MoCADA (Museum of Contemporary African Diasporan Art), Rush Arts Gallery, Longwood Gallery, The Schomburg Center for Research in Black Culture, JCAL, and The Point.

 Her art and writing have been featured in Artforum, Women & Performance: a journal of feminist theory, and on the blogs of art21, Fresh Milk, and Groundation Grenada.
 Her writing has been published by Harlequin Creature and Women's Studio Workshop.